vnszero/web-semantic-graph-database/README.md

 ### 1. Prepare the CSV File
 Place your CSV file containing the data in the `contracts/` directory of the project.
 Ensure that the CSV file is properly formatted.

-### 2. Uncomment the Import Function in `index.js`
+### 2. Comment the Import Function in `server.js` after ther first run
-In the `index.js` file, you will find a line that calls the `importAllCsvFiles(driver)` function.
+In the `server.js` file, you will find a line that calls the `importAllCsvFiles(driver)` function.
 To enable the import of data, uncomment this line by removing the `//` at the beginning of the line.

+### 3. To delete volumes in case of duplicated values
+docker volume rm web-semantic-graph-database_neo4j_data docker volume rm web-semantic-graph-database_neo4j_logs